joaopassone/joaopassone/README.md

 # 👋 Hi, I’m João A. L. Passone

 - 👀 I’m interested in coding, gaming and learning
-- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking for a job position as Front-end Developer
 - 📫 How to reach me: joao.passone@gmail.com

 <a href='https://www.linkedin.com/in/joaopassone/' >